nyuhuyang/scRNAseq-MouseEyes/README.md

 The results data frame has the following columns :

-p_val: p_val (unadjusted) is calculated using likelihood-ratio test for single-cell gene expression, (McDavid et al., Bioinformatics, 2013) <br />
+p_val: p_val (unadjusted) is calculated using likelihood-ratio test for single-cell gene expression, (McDavid et al., Bioinformatics, 2013) <br>
 avg_logFC: log fold-change of the average expression between the two groups.
-Positive values indicate that the gene is more highly expressed in the first group.<br />
+Positive values indicate that the gene is more highly expressed in the first group.<br>
-pct.1: The percentage of cells where the gene is detected in the first group.<br />
+pct.1: The percentage of cells where the gene is detected in the first group.<br>
-pct.2: The percentage of cells where the gene is detected in the second group.<br />
+pct.2: The percentage of cells where the gene is detected in the second group.<br>
-p_val_adj: Adjusted p-value, based on Benjamini & Hochberg (1995) ("BH" or its alias "fdr")<br />
+p_val_adj: Adjusted p-value, based on Benjamini & Hochberg (1995) ("BH" or its alias "fdr")<br>
-pct.1_UMI is nUMI of the current cluster. pct.2_UMI is average nUMI of rest of clusters.<br />
+pct.1_UMI is nUMI of the current cluster. pct.2_UMI is average nUMI of rest of clusters.<br>
-cluster : either cell types or original clusters in `./data/mouse_eyes_alignment.Rda`. row.name and gene column are identical.<br />
+cluster : either cell types or original clusters in `./data/mouse_eyes_alignment.Rda`. row.name and gene column are identical.<br>

 ##
 sessionInfo()